oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 Mark as **Required**

 4. In the **Manager View** presentation , Drag and drop an *Input Text* component from the Basic palette and provide **Name** as *countryOfDestination*.
-Select the existing binding *countryOfDestination* instead of using newly created binding. *Delete* the newly created binding from the **Data** pane below the properties.
-You will basically use the existing data object attribute.
+Select the existing binding *countryOfDestination* instead of using the newly created binding. *Delete* the newly created binding from the **Data** pane below the properties.
+You will use the existing data object attribute.
 This is how you can manually bind fields to data attributes.
 Preview both the Presentations and make sure everything is fine.

-We don't want Approving manager to modify any specific fields hence make all the fields on the form as *Read Only*
+We don't want the Approving manager to modify any specific fields hence make all the fields on the form as *Read Only*

 ## Task 3: Create a Decision Model